tiby312/dinotree_alg/readme.md

 The multirect example.
 split_at_mut()

-#talk about parallilizing node bounding box

-#talk about parallilizing binning

-# talk about determinism. floating point additive

 # think about it like a sponge. the lower you go into the tree, the more stable the calculates get

+# Some this about this api I haven't tested:
-talk about exception being thrown inside of closure

-talk about what happens if T is zero sized or is a dst???
+	talk about exception being thrown inside of closure talk about what happens if T is zero sized or is a dst???

 # General thoughts on optimizing

 Always measure code before investing time in optimizing.
 As you design your program.
 You form in your mind ideas of what you think the bottle necks in your code are.
 When you actually measure your program, your huntches can be wildly off.

 Dynamic allocation is fast.
 Dynamically allocate large vecs in one allocation is fast.
 Its only when you're dynamically allocte thousands of small objects does it become bad.

-When dealing with parallelism, benching small units can give you a warped sense.
+When dealing with parallelism, benching small units can give you a warped sense of performance.
 Onces the units are combined, there may be more contention for work stealing.
+With small units, you have a false sense that the cpu's are not busy doing other things.
+For example, I parallalized creating the container range for each node.
+Benchmarks showed that it was faster.
+But when I benched the rebalancing as a whole, it was slower with the parallel container creation.

+Platform dependance.
+Rust is a great language that strives for platform independant code.
+But at the end of the day, even though rust programs will behave the same on multiple platforms, their performance might be wildly different.
+And as soon as you start optimizing for one platform you have to wonder whether or not you are actually de-optimizing for another platform.
+For example, rebalancing is much slower on my android phone than querying.
+On my dell xps laptop, querying is the bottle neck instead.
+I have wondered why there is this disconnect.
+I think part of it is that rebalancing requires a lot of sorting, and sorting is something where it is hard to predict branches.
+So my laptop probably has a superior branch predictor.
+Another possible reason is memory writing.
+Rebalancing involves a lot of swapping, whereas querying does involve in any major writing to memory outside of what the user decides to do for each colliding pair.
+In any case, my end goal in creating this algorithm was to make the querying as fast as possible so as to get the most consistent performance regardless of how many bots were colliding.

+In fact, I ended up with 3 competing rebalancing algorithms.
+The first one would simply create pointers to all the bots, and sort the pointers.
+This one was the slowest.
+I think it is because only one field is relevant to this algorithm, the bounding box rect.
+So all the other fields in the bots is were wasted space.
+So the distnace between relevant information to be used by the algotihm wa high.
+On the other hand this method didnt have to allocate much memory.

+The second one would create a list of rects and ids pulled from the bots and sort that.
+The main characteristic of this method is that there is no layer of indirection.
+The downside is that swapping elements in more expensive since you are not swapping pointesr, you are swapping bounding boxes couples with an id.
+So this method made the median-finding part of the algorithm very fast, but made the sorting slower.

+The third method was to create a list of rects, and then create a list of pointers to that list of rects and then sort that.
+The obvious downside is that you end up dynamically allocating two seperate vecs.
+But really it doesnt use any more memory that method 2.
+This turned out to be the fastest on my my laptop and phone.
+It has the benefit of swapping only pointers, and it also has better memory locality that method1.